Why is my credit score important?

 A: After your loan is approved, you’ll receive an email with a temporary ID and password.
 You can then create your login credentials to access your loan information anytime you like.

 A: Your loan agreement states when your payments are due.
 Or, you can login to your account at any time and see the next payment due date.

-I set up ACH payments when I applied.
+I set up Auto-Pay via debit card or ACH when I applied.
 Do I need to do anything else in order to make my first payment?

-A: No, your automatic payments are set up to debit against the bank account information you supplied us during the application process.
+A: No, your automatic payments are set up to debit against the bank account or debit card information on file.

 Are all of my payments due on the same date every month?

-A: Most new LendingPoint loans are being written with a 28-day payment schedule.
+A: It depends.
+Most LendingPoint customers select a 28-day payment schedule to coordinate with their income/payroll schedule.
 This means the actual due-date for your loan payment will move almost every month.
-We also offer traditional monthly payments, as well as bi-weekly payments.
-If you have any questions about your loan payment dates, please reach out to Customer Service at 888-969-0959 or email us at email@example.com.
+We also offer monthly payments, as well as bi-weekly payments.
+If you have any questions about your loan payment dates, please reach out to Customer Service at 888-969-0959 or email us at firstname.lastname@example.org.

 How can I make a payment?

-- Certified Funds: Such as a money order, cashier’s check or certified check should be made payable to LendingPoint.
+- Mail: Certified funds such as a money order, cashier’s check or certified check should be made payable to LendingPoint.
 The address to send your payment is located on your loan agreement and payment reminders sent via email.
-You can also call us directly at 888-969-0959 or email us at firstname.lastname@example.org for the address.
+You can also call us directly at 888-969-0959 or email us at email@example.com for the address.
 Please do not send your check to our Kennesaw headquarters.